shraag/elevator-problem/README.md

 # Elevator System API

-This is a simple Django-based REST API for managing an elevator system.
+This is a Django-based REST API for managing an elevator system.

 ## Architecture
 The application is built using the Django framework and Django Rest Framework.
 The data is stored in a SQLite database that comes with Django by default.
 The logic of elevator control is kept in the `Elevator` model in the `elevators` app.